-Did you know that there are professional ‘Rock, Paper, Scissor’ (or Ro-Sham-Bo) Leagues around the world, and first prize can fetch as much as USD$50,000?
-Perhaps we’re in the wrong business, but let’s practice the highly-refined art that is Rock, Paper & Scissors…
+Did you know that there are professional ‘Rock, Paper, Scissor’ (or Ro-Sham-Bo) Leagues around the world, and the first prize can fetch as much as USD$50,000?
+Perhaps we’re in the wrong business, but let’s practice the highly refined art that is Rock, Paper & Scissors…

 Short & Fun ‘Energiser’ Session

 Ro Sham Bo – fun, interactive ‘Rock-Paper-Scissors’ variation

 Squat Thrust – more challenging off-balance partner activity

 Coupled with one or more reflection strategies, here are some sample questions you could use to process your group’s experience after playing this fun, highly interactive energiser: